 Carpet with mold or a musty smell should be removed completely.
 Wearing a respirator, cut the carpet and pad into small sections.
 Mist the materials and underflooring with water to help prevent the spread of airborne mold spores.
 Wrap the carpet in heavy plastic for disposal.
 Use a wet/dry vacuum to thoroughly clean the area and allow to air dry for several days before replacing flooring.

-Mold on Exterior Home Surfaces
+Exterior Home Surfaces

 Chlorine bleach is quite effective in cleaning all types of house siding, concrete, brick, and stone, but it is harmful to plants and lawns.
 Be sure to cover any vulnerable plants with heavy plastic sheeting.